MDPI-AG/case-study-backend-engineering-php/README.md

 #### 2. Refactor Controller Endpoint

 A previous colleague that left the company has implemented a controller method for a one-time data migration.
-The engineering manager dislikes this approach for obvious reasons.
-Please refactor the controller method to use another more appropriate approach.
+The engineering manager dislikes this approach for obvious reasons (he does not like this to be exposed in an API controller).
+Please refactor the controller method to use another more appropriate approach (command, service. etc.).

+Bear in mind that the example data is relatively small, but in a production context, the database could contain millions of records for books.
+Please consider this in the design.

 Please be ready to explain your refactoring decisions during the technical interview.